bruceravel/larch-plugin-tutorial/GLOSSARY.md

 # Group

 A generic container for holding the symbols of functions, constants, and data.
-This is very similar to a python class.
+This is implemented as a python class.

 # symbol